Nikhilhaspe/Calculator/README.md

 There are total two ways to interact with calculator: -

-    1. Interactive GUI :
+* Interactive GUI :

-    2. Keyboard Input :
+* Keyboard Input :

-        i.
-Use numerical keys to give input.
+    * Use numerical keys to give input.

-        ii.
-Use operator keys to give input.
+    * Use operator keys to give input.

-        iii.
-Use decimal point to give decimal point.
+    * Use decimal point to give decimal point.

-        iv.
-Use c key to clear current output.
+    * Use c key to clear current output.

-        v.
-Use backspace to clear one recently added symbol.
+    * Use backspace to clear one recently added symbol.

-        vi.
-Hit enter after the valid expression so that it prints final result.
+    * Hit enter after the valid expression so that it prints final result.

 ## Live Demo

 See Live Demo [ Here ](https://www.google.in)